roke-to/roketo-contract/streaming/API.md

 "Stake"
 ```

+### Main calls

-### `start_stream`
+#### `start_stream`

 Starts initialized or paused stream.
 Can be executed only by the owner of the stream in case of initialization or the receiver too if stream was paused.
-Expects one yocto as deposit[^1].
+Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"
 }
 ```

-### `pause_stream`
+#### `pause_stream`
 Pauses the stream and transfer streamed tokens to the reciever.
 Stream can be paused only if it was in the active state.
 Can be executed only by the owner or the receiver of the stream.
-Expects one yocto as deposit[^1].
+Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"
 }
 ```

-### `stop_stream`
+#### `stop_stream`
 Finishing the stream.
 Finished streams cannot be restarted.
 All remaining deposit sends back to the owner, all streamed deposit will be send to reciever.
 Can be executed only by the owner of the stream.
-Expects one yocto as deposit[^1].
+Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"
 }
 ```

-### `withdraw`
+#### `withdraw`
 Transfer streamed tokens to the reciever.
 If stream deposit was streamed, then the stream will finish.
 Can be executed only by the receiver of the stream.
-Expects one yocto as deposit[^1] Signature:
+Expects one yocto as deposit Signature:
 ```json
 {
     "stream_ids": ["StreamId"]